sam0x17/macro_magic/README.md

 on files in the `target` directory for the current workspace, so mileage may vary depending on the context where you try to use this approach.

-For this reason you should stick with direct imports via `import_tokens!` unless your use case requires the extra flexibility provided by `import_tokens_indirect!`.
+For this reason it is recommended to stick with `import_tokens!` unless your use case requires the extra flexibility provided by `import_tokens_indirect!`.
+You can disable `import_tokens_indirect!` completely by not opting in to the "indirect" feature.